pixelwhiz/ResinAPI/README.md

 #### Practical Example

-it use `PlayerInteractEvent` but if you want implement like Genshin Impact you must create an Entity object, You can use my [Herobrine](https://github.com/pixelwhiz/Herobrine) plugin for example.
+The code below uses `PlayerInteractEvent` but if you want implement like Genshin Impact you must create an Entity object, You can use my [Herobrine](https://github.com/pixelwhiz/Herobrine) plugin for example.
 ```php
 use pocketmine\event\PlayerInteractEvent;
 use pocketmine\player\Player;